20481A1201/Project-2/README.md

-#  Student mobile usage detection and fine management system in restricted areas using deep learning techniques.
+#  Student mobile usage detection and fine notification system in restricted areas using deep learning techniques.

 ## Project Overview
 In this project, we have developed an advanced system for enhancing campus discipline